adedotxn/savelink/README.md

 ## Features I may add later
 - Backing up data in google drive and retrieving later.
 - Chrome Extension to save links directly from other websites when using a browser
-- Use web share target to share links directly to the PWA